-NO. KEY PERFORMANCE INDICATORS/MEASURA BLE OBJECTIVE BASELINE ANNUAL TARGETS PROJECT NAME FUNDING SOURCE ADJUSTED BUDGET 23/24 START DATE END DATE STATUS OF ACHIEVEMENT ACTUAL ANNUAL PERFORMANCE CHALLENGES INTERVENTIO N PORTFOLIO OF EVIDENCE DEPT. proclamation of township at Majosi area by 30 June 2024.
-Participation and submission of the land development application to MPT formalization and proclamation of township at Majosi area by 30 June 2024. proclamation of township at Majosi area Q3: Municipal Planning Tribunal Agenda Q4: Approved layout plan and letter from LEDET 13 Tribunal for consideration for formalization and proclamation of township formalize Municipal Planning Proclamatio n Vuwani Own Funding 01/07/2023 30/06/2024 Target Achieved Application submitted to the Municipal Planning Tribunal for consideration for formalization and proclamation of township in Vuwani Area None None Plans Planning and Developm ent 14 To submit the draft general plan to the office of the Surveyor General for approval for formalization and proclamation of township at Saselamani area by 30 June 2024 Draft general plan submitted to the office of the Surveyor General for approval on and Proclamatio n Saselamani Own Funding 01/07/2023 30/06/2024 Target Not Achieved Draft general plan not submitted to the office of the Surveyor General for approval for formalization and proclamation of township at Saselamani area Consent letter from rural development has not yet been received to enable the submission to the office of the Surveyor General To make follow up with the Department of Rural Development Plans ent 15 To conduct 4 Municipal Planning Tribunal Sittings by 30 June 2024.
-Planning Tribunal Sittings Planning Tribunal Own Funding R 600,000.00 01/07/2023 30/06/2024 Target Not Achieved 3 Municipal Planning Tribunal Sittings conducted The Municipal Planning Tribunal time of office lapsed end of august and the process for establishment was underway Municipal Planning Tribunal was established and gazetted in December 2024 Planning and Developm ent 16 Parcels Previously Registered in the name of Thulamela and Makhado to Collins Chabane by 30 June 2024.
-Previously Registered in the name of Thulamela and Makhado Previously Registered in The Name of Thulamela and Makhado transferred to Collins Chabane by 30 June n Öf Land Parcels Own Funding R 500 000.00 01/07/2023 30/06/2024 Target Achieved 35 Land Parcels Previously Registered in the name of Thulamela and Makhado transferred to Collins Chabane None None Q1: List of Properties to be Transferred.
-Q2: Appointment Letter Q3: Copy of Transfer Documents Q4: Proof of Submission to Deeds Office.
-Planning and Developm ent 17 To compile and publish Municipal Supplementary Municipal Supplementary Supplemen tary Own Funding R 01/07/2023 30/06/2024 Target Achieved Municipal Supplementary None None Q1: Inception Report, Planning and
+KEY PERFORMANCE INDICATORS/MEASURA BLE OBJECTIVE BASELINE ANNUAL TARGETS PROJECT NAME FUNDING Source ADJUSTED BUDGET 23/24 START DATE END DATE STATUS OF ACHIEVEMENT ACTUAL ANNUAL PERFORMANCE CHALLENGES INTERVENTIO N PORTFOLIO OF EVIDENCE DEPT. proclamation of township at Majosi area by 30 June 2024. formalization and proclamation of township at Majosi area by 30 June 2024. proclamation of township at Majosi area Q3: Municipal Planning Tribunal Agenda Q4: Approved layout plan and letter from LEDET 13 Tribunal for consideration resolution obtained to formalize Township in on & Proclamatio n Vuwani Own Funding 01/07/2023 30/06/2024 Target Achieved Application submitted to the Municipal Planning Tribunal for consideration for formalization and proclamation of township in Vuwani Area None None Plans Planning and Developm ent 14 To submit the draft general plan to the office of the Surveyor General for approval for formalization and proclamation of township at Saselamani area by 30 June 2024 New Indicator Draft general plan submitted to the office of the Surveyor General for approval for formalization and proclamation of township at Saselamani area by 30 June 2024 on and Own Funding 01/07/2023 30/06/2024 Target Not Achieved Draft general plan not submitted to the office of the Surveyor General for approval for formalization and proclamation of township at Saselamani area Consent letter from rural development has not yet been received to enable the submission to the office of the Surveyor General To make follow up with the Department of Rural Development Q1:DraftGeneralPlansQ2:ConditionsofEstablishmentQ3:Approved layoutplanand letterfromLEDETQ4:ProofofsubmissionofDraftGeneralPlanstooffice of the SurveyorGeneral. ent To conduct 4 Municipal Planning Tribunal Sittings by 30 June 2024.
+4 Municipal Planning Tribunal Sittings conducted Planning Tribunal Implementa tion Of SPLUMA Own Funding R 600,000.00 01/07/2023 30/06/2024 Target Not Achieved 3 Municipal Planning Tribunal Sittings conducted The Municipal Planning Tribunal time of office lapsed end of august and the process for establishment was underway Municipal Planning Tribunal was established and gazetted in December 2024 Minutes and Planning and Developm ent 16 Parcels Previously Registered in the name of Thulamela and Makhado to Collins Chabane by 30 June 2024.
+Previously Registered in the name of Thulamela and Makhado transferred to Collins Chabane Previously Registered in The Name of Thulamela and Makhado transferred to Collins Chabane by 30 June 2024 n Öf Land Parcels R 500 000.00 01/07/2023 30/06/2024 Target Achieved 35 Land Parcels Previously Registered in the name of Thulamela and Makhado transferred to Collins Chabane None None Q1: List of Propertiesto be Transferred.Q2:AppointmentLetterQ3: Copy of TransferDocumentsQ4:ProofSubmission to DeedsOffice. ent To compile and publish Municipal Supplementary Municipal Supplementary Supplemen tary Own Funding R 01/07/2023 30/06/2024 Target Achieved Municipal Supplementary None None Q1: Inception Report, Planning and

-NO. KEY PERFORMANCE INDICATORS/MEASURA BLE OBJECTIVE BASELINE ANNUAL TARGETS PROJECT NAME FUNDING SOURCE ADJUSTED BUDGET 23/24 START DATE END DATE STATUS OF ACHIEVEMENT ACTUAL ANNUAL PERFORMANCE CHALLENGES INTERVENTIO N PORTFOLIO OF EVIDENCE DEPT. comments by the compiled and approved by Council 1,200,000 Valuation Roll compiled and published for comments by the community , , : /
+NO. KEY PERFORMANCE INDICATORS/MEASURA BLE OBJECTIVE BASELINE ANNUAL TARGETS ADJUSTED BUDGET 23/24 START DATE END DATE STATUS OF ACHIEVEMENT ACTUAL ANNUAL PERFORMANCE CHALLENGES INTERVENTIO N PORTFOLIO OF EVIDENCE DEPT. comments by the compiled and approved by 1,200,000 Valuation Rol compiled and published for comments by the community Category count amended report Q2: Draft Supplementary Valuation Roll Q3: Public Notice Q4: Supplementary Valuation Roll